Tirore96/projection/README.md

 This repository is the Coq mechanisation that accompanies the paper "Sound and Complete Projection of Multi Party Session Types".
-We now describe the conceptual mapping from the paper to the code
+The mapping between the paper to the code is:

-Section 2 (Global Types, Local Types, and Standard Projection):
+Section 2 (Global Types, Local Types, and Standard Projection) -> IndTypes/ Section 3 (Projection on Coinductive Types) -> IndTypes/

 Global and Local type syntax: theories/Syntax.v